 If a conference paper has been published (for example, in a proceedings), the published form is usually either a chapter of an edited book or an article in a journal.
 Cite it according to the appropriate pattern.

-Author, A. A. (Year).
+Author, A. A. (Date).
 Title of paper.
-In A. Editor & B Editor (Eds.)
-Title of proceedings (page numbers).
-Place of publication: Publisher.
+In A. Editor & B. Editor (Eds.), Title of proceedings (page numbers).
+Publisher.
+DOI OR URL if relevant.

-Paper presented at conference, not formally published in proceedings (also used for Poster Presentations):
+Paper or session presented at conference, not formally published in proceedings (also used for Poster Presentations):

-Author, A. A. (Year, Month).
-Title of paper.
-Paper presented at the Conference Name, Location.
-Retrieved from URL
+Author, A. A. (Date).
+Title of Contribution [Type of contribution].
+Conference Name, Location.
+DOI or URL if applicable

 Bland, A. (2017, November).
-The implementation of a junior Samoan language programme in a South Island, New Zealand secondary school context.
-Paper presented at the Australian Association for Research in Education (AARE) Conference 2017, Canberra, Australia.
+The implementation of a junior Samoan language programme in a South Island, New Zealand secondary school context [Paper presentation].
+Australian Association for Research in Education (AARE) Conference 2017, Canberra, Australia. https://bit.ly/37DvrHR

 We acknowledge the Australian Aboriginal and Torres Strait Islander peoples as the first inhabitants of the nation and acknowledge Traditional Owners of the lands where our staff and students, live, learn and work.